 South American in origin, this seed, which is consumed like a grain, is high in protein and fiber.
 One cup of this gluten-free carbohydrate contains 8 grams of protein and is a good source of iron and magnesium.
 Quinoa is a terrific substitute for rice, can be used in stir fries, salads, added to oatmeal for a multigrain breakfast, or can be used to make veggie burgers.

 Curious about a plant based lifestyle but don’t want to become a full-time vegan?
-Try integrating more plant-based foods into your meals or instituting Meatless Monday as a way to reap the health benefits without having to say goodbye to meat.
+Try integrating more plant-based foods into your meals or instituting Meatless Monday as a way to reap the health benefits without having to say goodbye to animal sources of protein.